valantic/spartacus-mock/README.md

 # SpartacusMock

+> This project is still in development and not ready for production use.

 This project offers you the possibility, to mock the OCC Endpoint of your Spartacus Storefront.
 It uses the [Mock Service Worker](https://mswjs.io/) to mock the API calls.

 ## How to use